 There exist two ways to plug in the flat cable.
 A good one and yes you guess a bad one.
 Luckily the bad one just will prevent it from working and does not damage the device.

-So make sure, that each cable you plug in looks like this:
+So make sure that each cable your plugin looks like this:

 2.3.1 Connect the Relay Controller & Sensors

-2.4 connect the Micro-USB cable to your pi3.
+2.4 connect the Micro-USB cable to your pi.